oracle-livelabs/adb/adb-expresslane/list-workshops/list-workshops.md

 ## Autonomous Database 4: Load and Analyze Your Data with Autonomous Database

-In this workshop, you will go through the steps to get started using the Oracle Autonomous Database on Shared Infrastructure (ADB-S).
+In this workshop, you will go through the steps to get started using the Oracle Autonomous Database Serverless (ADB-S).
 You will provision a new ADB instance, load data from the object store and troubleshoot data loads, query external data residing on the object store, and visualize your data using Oracle Analytics Desktop.

 <a href="https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=582" class="tryit-button">Try it!</a>